rajeshmadaye/aws-apigw-oracle-data-insert/README.md

-# AWS - Lambda function to insert data into Oracle database.
-Data will be passed through API GW payload.
+# AWS - Lambda function "UserInfo" to insert data into AWS RDS Oracle database.
 This project contains source code and supporting files for a python based Amazon lambda function to insert data into Oracle database.
 API GW endpoint is created to allow user to send data in payload request.